Weak notions of nondegeneracy in nonlinear semidefinite programming

 The contributions of this paper revolve around the following results: \begin{itemize} \item We provide a new characterization of nondegeneracy that induces a weaker variant of it, here called \textit{weak-nondegeneracy}, which uses information of the eigenvectors of the constraints evaluated at nearby points; \item We incorporate a sparsity treatment in \cite[Prop.
-6]{Shapiro1997}, which leads to another weak variant of nondegeneracy, called \textit{sparse-nondegeneracy}. \end{itemize} These conditions are designed with the sole goal of assisting in proving global convergence of algorithms by means of sequential optimality conditions \cite{ahm10,ahv}; however, we envision that they may be further employed in sensitivity analysis, second-order analysis, among other applications.
-Both variants are proved to be constraint qualifications strictly weaker than nondegeneracy.
-We also show that when weak- and sparse-nondegeneracy are applied to diagonal matrices, they are reduced to the \textit{linear independence constraint qualification} (LICQ) from nonlinear programming (NLP).
-More generally, both conditions are invariant to block representations of (N)SDP problems as a single semidefinite block diagonal matrix or as multiple semidefinite constraints.
+6]{Shapiro1997}, which leads to another weak variant of nondegeneracy, called \textit{sparse-nondegeneracy}. \item We connect sparse-nondegeneracy with Forsgren's CQ by means of replacing, in both conditions, the strucutural zeros of the constraint function in a neighborhood of a point, with the zeros of the gradients of its entries at such point.
+This new condition happens to be a constraint qualification also, which we call \textit{gradient sparse-nondegeneracy}. \end{itemize} These conditions are designed with the sole goal of assisting in proving global convergence of algorithms by means of sequential optimality conditions \cite{ahm10,ahv}; however, we envision that they may be further employed in sensitivity analysis, second-order analysis, among other applications.
+All variants of nondegeneracy we present are proved to be constraint qualifications strictly weaker than nondegeneracy.
+We also show that when our conditions are applied to diagonal matrices, they are reduced to the \textit{linear independence constraint qualification} (LICQ) from nonlinear programming (NLP).
+More generally, the conditions are invariant to block representations of (N)SDP problems as a single semidefinite block diagonal matrix or as multiple semidefinite constraints.
 Then, we compare our definitions with other CQs from the literature.

 This paper is structured as follows: In Section~\ref{sec:common}, we introduce our notation; in Section~\ref{sec:ndg} we recall the nondegeneracy condition and we prove a new characterization of it, which is where the definition of weak-nondegeneracy comes from.
-In Section~\ref{sec:sndg}, we present our definition of sparse-nondegeneracy.
-Section~\ref{sec:rob} briefly describes extensions of the previous definitions and results to Robinson's CQ.
+In Section~\ref{sec:sndg}, we present our definition of sparse-nondegeneracy and a relaxation of it with distinct properties.
 Finally, in Section~\ref{sec:conc}, we discuss some possibilities for prospective work.